 The Covid-19 lockdown restrictions however meant InspireAll was not able to open its leisure and community centres over long periods during 2020/21 and has experienced significant financial losses as a result.
 The Council have worked closely with the Trust throughout the year and have agreed various measure of support to enable InspireAll to recover from the pandemic.
-These measures have included extending their contract by five years to 2032, waiving the 2020/21 management fee and deferring loan repayments (principal and interest) until April 2022.
+These measures have included extending their contract by five years to 2032, waiving the 2020/21 management fee and deferring loan repayments (principal and interest).
+The loan agreement has now been renegotiated and a two year interest free period agreed for 2021/22 and 2022/23, providing further support as InspireAll recover from the pandemic.
+The interest forgone will however be recovered through an increased interest rate from 2023/24.
 InspireAll have also received government grant funding through various business support grants and the Leisure Recovery Fund.